 Being assertive means advocating for yourself in a respectful, considerate, and deliberate way.

-Being passive or aggressive are dysfunctional behaviors because they reduce the likelihood of a person getting what they need.
+Being passive or aggressive is dysfunctional behavior because it reduces the likelihood of a person getting what they need.
 When a person often doesn’t get what they need, they can become anxious and depressed.

-On the other hand, being assertive greatly increases the likelihood that a person will achieve their goal, whatever that might be, and builds their self-esteem and confidence.
+On the other hand, being assertive greatly increases the likelihood that a person will achieve their goal, whatever that might be, and build their self-esteem and confidence.

 VIDEO: GIVE YOUR WORDS POWER… They Will Be Heard